- Alison Ahlm

 Ryne Haldeman is a native of Fort Collins, Colorado.
 Ryne started his training in dance and musical theater at the age of nine with Colorado Academy of the Arts Inc..
 Ryne has technical dance training in ballet, ballroom, Broadway dance, contemporary, hip hop, jazz, lyrical, modern, tap.

 Ryne has experience teaching all levels of tap.
 The style of tap that Ryne specializes in is Broadway tap.
 There are two major variations on tap dance that exist: rhythm (Jazz) tap and Broadway tap.
 Broadway tap focuses more on the dance, and is widely performed as a part of musical theater.
 Rhythm tap focuses more on musicality, and practitioners consider themselves to be a part of the jazz tradition.
 Ryne starting teaching tap at Colorado Academy of the Arts in 2003 to 2010.
 He also has taught tap at GK Gymnastics and Up In Lights Productions Inc..
-Ryne is so happy to have been given the opportunity to join the amazing and talented staff at Canyon Concert Ballet/Canyon Concert Dance Center, and bringing his love of the arts to the students that he will be teaching over the next year!
+Ryne is starting his fourth year with the studio and he is so happy to have been given the opportunity to join the amazing and talented staff at Canyon Concert Ballet/Canyon Concert Dance Center, and bringing his love of the arts to the students that he will be teaching over the next year!

 When Ryne is not teaching he enjoys spending his free time with family and friends, playing board games and singing at karaoke joints.
 Ryne also spends most of his time performing in musicals with theater companies across Northern Colorado.
 Ryne’s favorite past credits include Charlie Brown in You’re A Good Man, Charlie Brown, Horton in Seussical The Musical, Ryan Evans in High School Musical, and Chantal in La Cage Aux Folles.